top of page

 pumping station Lely by Joh.
 H. van Mastenbroek

 August 21, 1930, Wieringermeer in the province of Noord Holland.
-The reclamation of just another piece of the Zuiderzee ‘southern sea’ was completed.
-An wooded area, when it was still land, that was called Creilerwoud.
-Land lost to the sea eight centuries ago, during the most destructive All Saints’ Flood in the year 1170.
-The embanked land – or polder in the Dutch language – now being named Wieringermeerpolder, instead of Creilerwoud.
-A few years after the reclamation, settlers from all corners in the Netherlands moved to the new fertile land.
-But, it wasn’t for long these pioneers would keep their feet dry.
+The reclamation of just another piece of the Zuiderzee 'southern sea' was completed.
+A wooded area, when it was still land, that was called Creilerwoud.
+Land lost to the sea eight centuries ago during the most destructive All Saints' Flood in the year 1170.
+The embanked land – or polder in the Dutch language – is now being named Wieringermeerpolder instead of Creilerwoud.
+A few years after the reclamation, settlers from all corners of the Netherlands moved to the new fertile land.
+But it was not for long that these pioneers would keep their feet dry.

-The first three villages founded in Wieringermeerpolder were Sluis I, Middenmeer and Wieringerwerf.
+The first three villages founded in Wieringermeerpolder were Sluis I, Middenmeer, and Wieringerwerf.
 These were all functional and unassuming names.
 The word sluis means 'sluice'.
 Later, the village of Sluis I was elegantly rebranded as Slootdorp, meaning 'ditch village'.
 A real improvement.
-The village name Middenmeer translates as 'middle lake'.
-Hence, in the middle of the lake.
-Wieringerwerf means ‘werf of Wieringen’, and werf means terp, which is an artificial settlement mound.
-Read our manual - Making a Terp in just 12 Steps to get a better picture of what these earthworks are.
-The element werf is similar as Warf(t), Wurt or værft used in northern Germany and southern Denmark, or as werve used in the southwest of the Netherlands, in particular the province of Zeeland.
+The name Middenmeer translates as 'middle lake', hence, in the middle of the lake.
+Wieringerwerf means ‘werf of Wieringen’, and werf means 'terp', which is an artificial settlement mound.
+Read our blog post Between Leffinge and Misthusum – Understanding the Basics of Terps to get a better picture of what these earthworks are.
+The element werf is similar to Warf(t), Wurt, or værft used in northern Germany and southern Denmark, respectively, or as werve used in the southwest of the Netherlands, in particular the province of Zeeland.

-Indeed, when in 1930 the Wieringermeerpolder and the settlement of Wieringerwerf were founded, a brand new terp was built too.
+Indeed, when in 1930 the Wieringermeerpolder and the settlement of Wieringerwerf were founded, a brand new terp was built, too.
 A terp for just-in-case, so to speak, because the polder would be protected with a high dyke already.
-It's a fancy, four hectares big, square-shaped terp, including a top-notch sweet water well.
-This terp was the latest addition to the terp-building tradition that started around 600 BC on the salt marshes of the Wadden Sea in the Netherlands and Germany.
-A terp the Iron Age Frisians can suck on.
-Moreover, the engineers of this just-in-case terp 2.0 had great foresight indeed, as we'll see further below.
+It is a fancy, four-hectare big, square-shaped terp, including a top-notch fresh water well.
+We think it is the biggest terp ever built in the world.
+Back in 1930, this terp was the latest addition to the terp-building tradition that started around 600 BC on the salt marshes of the Wadden Sea in the Netherlands and Germany.
+A terp that the Iron Age Frisians could have sucked on.
+Moreover, the engineers of this just-in-case terp 2.0 had great foresight indeed, as we will see further below.

 wieringerwerf terp